 Step 1: Measure Your Waist Circumference

-Stand relaxed with your feet together, and wrap the tape measure around your torso at its narrowest point โ typically just above your belly button, roughly at the level of your navel.
-Breathe out normally before reading the measurement; don't suck in your stomach or hold your breath, since this gives an artificially low reading.
+Stand relaxed with your feet together, and wrap the tape measure around your torso at its narrowest point, typically just above your belly button, roughly at the level of your navel.
+Breathe out normally before reading the measurement.
+Don't suck in your stomach or hold your breath, since that gives an artificially low reading.

 Worked example: Waist circumference = 85 cm.